Sufyaan-Kazi/spring-boot-cities-service/README.md

 There is a separate application which can be used as a GUI to consume the data delivered by this Microservice here: https://github.com/skazi-pivotal/spring-boot-cities-ui or feel free to write your own, using that as a guide.

 ![Cities](/docs/Cities-ui.png)

-## What about Netflix OSS and Spring Cloud Services?
-Netflix OSS is a great way of managing distributed Microservices.
-There is another branch of this project which takes advantgaes of Spring Cloud Services in Pivotal Cloud Foundry, therfore automatically including several Netflix OSS features.
-To see this switch to the SCS branch.

 ## Can I get some metrics?
 Spring Boot Actuator automatically exposes endpoints which allow you to consume useful information such as health, configprops, for more info check this out: http://docs.spring.io/autorepo/docs/spring-boot/1.2.0.M2/reference/htmlsingle/#production-ready.
 Alternately if you want to use AppDynamics, check out the AppD branch where I package the app as a war to deploy to tomcat (which you can instrument wth AppDynamics).
 AppD will then automatically identify and discover the application architecture.